Can Jesus love you after you’ve had an abortion?

 Timelines and Budgets

-Preproduction has already started, and we will finish that in the summer of 2018, starting production in August and finishing in September.
-Postproduction will follow, with release and promotion in the spring of 2019.
+Preproduction has already started, and we will finish that in the summer of 2018, starting production in the fall of 2018.
+Postproduction will follow, with release and promotion in 2019.

 Budget for Ukrainian and Russian version: